Unlock zen with this naturally-occurring amino acid

 When taken with caffeine, the recommended ratio is 2:1 (for example, 200 mg of L-theanine to 100 mg of caffeine).

 L-Theanine appears safe for daily use in the short term when taken at the recommended doses.
 That said, there is limited research on the long-term effects of taking L-theanine daily.

 Studies show L-theanine is generally safe for most people.
 However, it might not help people with already low blood pressure.

-We encourage you to talk to your doctor before taking L-theanine, especially if you’re on blood pressure medication.
+We encourage you to talk to your healthcare professional before taking L-theanine, especially if you’re on blood pressure medication.
 We don’t want you fainting on us.

 For another cognition-enhancing supplement, check out our guide on the best choline supplements, which includes info the super popular Alpha-GPC.

 Actually, check out this comprehensive article on nootropics for a deep dive into some of the most effective brain-boosting ingredients and formulas.

 Disclaimer: We are strangers on the internet.
 Talk to your healthcare provider before taking any dietary supplement, including l-theanine.